dr-cs/databases/slides/database-concepts.md

 # Data Models

-- Abstraction: selective ignorance
+- Abstraction: suppression of details

-    - Essential attributes of an entity for a particular application
+    - Essential attributes of an entity for a particular application ("selective ignorance")

 - Data model: collection of concepts describing a database